Dental International Student Program

 Exemptions: Students will be exempt from taking courses in the subjects covered by the National Dental Board Examination, Part I, which are: Gross Anatomy and Neuroanatomy; Embryology; Biochemistry; Physiology; Microbiology and Cariology; General Pathology and Systems Pathology; Immunology; Oral Histology; and Dental Anatomy.
 Exemptions may be granted for subjects tested on the National Board Dental Examination, Part II.

-Year One: Preclinical Sciences
+Months 1-7: Preclinical Sciences

 Graduation Dates and Requirements